The Message of 1 Corinthians 2:10

 It is not to be supposed that he searches, or inquires as men do who are ignorant; but that he has intimate and profound knowledge, such as is usually the result of a close and accurate search.
 (Notes on the New Testament, p.
 36).Albert Barnes

-In other words, the Holy Spirit does not need Google to “search all things.”
+In other words, the Holy Spirit does not need Google or some other search engines to “search all things.”
 His comprehension of God’s deep things is immeasurable.

 The Deep Things Revealed

 What then are the deep things of God?
-Christ is the embodiment or personification of the “deep things of God.”
+According to 1 Corinthians 1:30, Christ is the embodiment or personification of the “deep things of God.”
 Christ is now God’s wisdom, righteousness, sanctification, and redemption.

 “And because of him, you are in Christ Jesus, who became to us wisdom from God, righteousness and sanctification and redemption” (1 Corinthians 1:30).